Civil Code of 1734

+Context

-The Civil Code of 1734 replaced the previous Kristofers landslag (The National Law of Christopher) from 1442, and the Stadslagen (The City Law) from 1347–57.
+The Civil Code of 1734 replaced the previous Kristofers landslag ('The National Law of Christopher') passed by King Christopher of Bavaria in 1442, and the Stadslagen ('The City Law') from 1347–57.

 It was the first civil code to apply the same law to all of Sweden.
 Previously, the Kristofers landslag referred to the Medieval Scandinavian law concerning the countryside, which could vary depending on the county, or the Stadslagen concerning the cities.

 There was a need to establish a civil code and laws applying to all Sweden, both cities and countryside.
 The work with a national civil code begun during the Swedish Empire in 1686, although its completion was delayed during the Great Northern War.
-The Civil Code is therefore more influenced by the 17th-century Carolean age rather than the Age of Enlightenment or the Age of liberty of the 1730s.
-It was translated to the Finnish language in 1738, though not published in it until 1759.
+The Civil Code is therefore more influenced by the 17th-century Carolean age rather than the Age of Enlightenment or the Age of Liberty of the 1730s.